JKlingstrom/JKlingstrom/README.md

 ## Projects:

-### Basic-Markdown-Guide
+### Markdown Guide
 I have recently created a basic Markdown guide.
-You can find it here:<br> [Basic-Markdown-Guide](https://github.com/JKlingstrom/Basic-Markdown-Guide)
+You can find it here:<br> [Markdown Guide](https://github.com/JKlingstrom/Basic-Markdown-Guide)

 ## Webpage
 Feel free to go over to my [webpage](https://jklingstrom.github.io/) for more information about me and current projects!